 Brian Joseph Urban currently concentrates his practice in various aspects of plaintiff personal injury, workers compensation, social security disability appeals, ERISA/disability appeals, zoning and land use matters, gas leasing for Marcellus shale in Bradford, Lycoming, and Columbia counties, business law, commercial litigation, intellectual property law, unfair trade practices and consumer protection violations, trust and estate law (including drafting wills and probating wills) as well as other areas of general civil litigation.

-Brian Urban's focus on personal injury matters includes car accidents of seriously injured drivers and passengers, truck and tractor-trailer accidents, motorcycle accidents, pedestrian and car accidents, bicycle and car accidents, and similar catastrophic collisions in Schuylkill County, Columbia County, Northumberland County and surrounding areas on local roads as well as major highways such as Route 81, Route 61, Route 54, Route 309, and Route 80.
+Brian Urban's focus on personal injury matters includes car accidents of seriously injured drivers and passengers, truck and tractor-trailer accidents, motorcycle accidents, pedestrian accidents, bicycle, and car accidents, and similar catastrophic collisions in Schuylkill County, Columbia County, Northumberland County and surrounding areas on local roads as well as major highways such as Route 81, Route 61, Route 54, Route 309, and Route 80.

 Some of these cases include wrongful death and survival actions of fatally injured drivers or passengers as well as crippling injuries and traumatic brain injuries (TBI) or head trauma.
 Some of the car accidents involved drunk drivers (Driving Under Influence - DUI), speeding, and other traffic violations.